fadion/aria/README.md

 Aria is an expressive, interpreted, toy language built as an exercise on designing and interpreting a programming language.
 It has a noiseless syntax, free of useless semi colons, braces or parantheses, and treats everything as an expression.
 Technically, it's built with a hand written lexer and parser, a recursive decent one (Pratt), and a tree-walk interpreter.
 I have never set any goals for it to be either fast, nor bulletproof, so don't expect neither of them.

+If features immutable variables, if and switch conditionals, functions, for loops, modules, the pipe operator, imports and many more.
+More importantly, it's getting expanded frequently with new features, more functions for the standard library and bug fixes.
+All of that while retaining it's expressiveness, clean syntax and easy of use.

 ```swift
 let name = "aria language"
 let expressive? = fn x